When the quantity of homebuyers outnumbers available houses for sale, the market becomes ideal for home sellers.

 The traditional real estate market relies on a constant stream of supply and demand — home buyers and housing inventory.
 This creates a constant cycle of correction and re-correction affecting the average sale price and number of days houses spend on the market.
 The supply-demand balance causes buyer’s and seller’s markets.

 Though the conventional real estate market is the most common way owners sell their homes, cash buyers are also a popular option for those looking to avoid volatility.
-Market conditions will affect the price you receive from an off-market homebuyer like Sundae.
+Market conditions will affect the price you receive from an off-market homebuyer.
 But the offer itself is not subject to showings, cleanings, and marketing tactics.
 The price you see is what you get.

 What makes a buyer’s market?